Kerrialn/ci-gen/README.md

 #### Blurb
 Auto generate the configuration yaml file for continuous integration and deployment services.
 Never write a CI yaml file manually again!

-#### Project status
-This project is currently in the prototyping stage.
-If downloaded may not output expected result.

 #### CI Services Compatibility
 - Travis CI
 - Github Actions